Ronald Mulkearns: Findings

-The Royal Commission into Institutional Responses to Child Sexual Abuse released its final report in December 2017 and found that Bishop Mulkearns knew of a number of allegations, including that Monsignor John Day had sexually abused children in the 1970s.
+The Royal Commission into Institutional Responses to Child Sexual Abuse released its final report in December 2017 and found that Bishop Mulkearns knew of several allegations, including that Monsignor John Day had sexually abused children in the 1970s.
 By late 1975 Father Gerald Ridsdale had admitted to Mulkearns that he had offended against children.
 The commission said Ridsdale should never have been appointed to Horsham because Bishop Mulkearns knew about sexual allegations against Ridsdale at the time.
 The Commission found in its report on Ballarat that Mulkearns was dismissive of complaints and complainants and concluded:This case study exposed a catastrophic failure in the leadership of the Diocese and ultimately in the structure and culture of the Church over decades to effectively respond to the sexual abuse of children by its priests.
 That failure led to the suffering and often irreparable harm to children, their families and the wider community.
 That harm could have been avoided if the Church had acted in the interests of children rather than in its own interests.

 One of the victims who told their stories to the Royal Commission was Paul Levey.
 At the age of 14 Levey was sent to live with Ridsdale at the presbytery in Mortlake.
 Levey said he was "sexually abused all the time just about every day" and the Commission heard evidence that Ronald Mulkearns was among a number of clergy who knew Ridsdale had a boy living with him, but Mulkearns failed to intervene.
 The commission found that Mulkearns "ignored" pleas from Paul Levey's mother who was "concerned about the situation and sought his assistance" even though "By this time, Bishop Mulkearns knew of Ridsdale’s admission of offending against boys."
 The Commission stated that Bishop Mulkearns’ response to Paul Levey living with Ridsdale in the Mortlake presbytery "demonstrated a total absence of concern for the welfare of that boy".
-The Commission also heard that every boy at the school at Mortlake between the age of 10 and 16 had been abused by Gerard Ridsdale.
+The commission also heard that every boy at the school at Mortlake between the age of 10 and 16 had been abused by Gerard Ridsdale.
 One victim held a photo of a class from St Alipius Primary School and stated that 12 of the 33 boys had committed suicide because of the abuse.

-As a result from the evidence made public during the Royal Commission, Mulkearn’s name has been removed from many buildings in the diocese.
+As a result, from the evidence made public during the Royal Commission, Mulkearn's name has been removed from many buildings in the diocese.
 Victims have called for the removal of plaques at Warrnambool, Mortlake, Noorat and Koroit.
 Bishop Bird said he thought removing plaques was going too far.
 In 2014, The Australian Catholic University's Aquinas campus also removed Mulkearns' name from its lecture theatre for his failure to act on paedophile priests.